dekay2323/RomanNumerals/README.md

 ### Tests
 - Ran test coverage, RomanNumeralConverterImpl 100%
 - I did NOT include controller tests, as these are very Grails specific

+### Improvements
+- I would imagine the convertor algorithm could be more efficient
+- Java 8 streams, maybe concurrent